Rustavi 2

 Rustavi 2 (რუსთავი 2, "Rustavi ori") is a Georgian free-to-air television channel based in Tbilisi, that was founded in 1994 in the town of Rustavi (hence its name).

 It is an associate member of the European Broadcasting Union.
-Its news service has bureaus and regional reporters in major Georgian cities (Kutaisi, Batumi, Gori, Poti, Zugdidi), as well as the permanent correspondents in Washington D.C., Brussels and Moscow.
+Its news service has bureaus and regional reporters in major Georgian cities (Kutaisi, Batumi, Gori, Poti, Zugdidi), as well as permanent correspondents in Washington, D.C., Brussels and Moscow.
 The independence of the channel was questioned recently, with many suggesting that it was biased in favor of the former ruling party UNM, and recently in favor of the current ruling party Georgian Dream.

 History

 It was formed in 1994 and had been in a strong opposition to Eduard Shevardnadze’s government since then.
+At launch (the channel opened on 1 June 1994) it was owned by Right-Wing Opposition figure Pikria Chikhradze and some of his friends, who obtained the license to broadcast on VHF channel 12 in Rustavi, hence the name.
 The channel shut down due to allegedly losing its license a year later.
+Broadcasts restarted in 1996 in Tbilisi, which explains why the channel is known as Rustavi 2.

 The Georgian authorities made several attempts to shut R2 down.
 Giorgi Sanaia, Georgia’s most popular TV journalist, who worked for R2, was murdered in July 2001.
 It has been considered by many as a political murder related to his programme "Night Courier" and investigations of allegations of official corruption.
 In October 2001, the security police raid on the R2 office resulted in public anger and subsequent mass street demonstrations against the government's pressure on independent media forced Eduard Shevardnadze to fire his entire cabinet.
 On 15 March 2003, to coincide with the launch of its sister channel Imedi TV, Rustavi 2 introduced a new logo which consists of a zig-zagged abstract 2-numeral that is coloured bronze and are made up of gradient effects.
 Rustavi 2 was the main media source used as a tribune by the opposition leaders during the Rose Revolution in November 2003.
 On 25 December 2009, to celebrate its 15th anniversary, Rustavi 2 adopted a new logo during its Christmas special.

 On 14 December 2012, Nika Gvaramia was appointed as the general director of the channel.

 On 18 July 2019, he was replaced by Paata Salia, who is the lawyer of Kibar Khalvashi, current owner of the channel.

 On 17 July 2025, Bakur Bakuradze became new general director.

+On 1 May 2026, Head of the News Service of Rustavi 2 Nino Shubladze became new general director.